lbr77/lbr77/AWESOME-STARS.md

 ## TypeScript

+- [vcheckzen/playsnake](https://github.com/vcheckzen/playsnake) - Clone of playsnake.org using React and TypeScript
 - [Hedgehog-Computing/hedgehog-lab](https://github.com/Hedgehog-Computing/hedgehog-lab) - Run, compile and execute JavaScript for Scientific Computing and Data Visualization TOTALLY TOTALLY TOTALLY in your BROWSER!
 An open source scientific computing environment for JavaScript TOTALLY in your browser, matrix operations with GPU acceleration, TeX support, data visualization and symbolic computation.
 - [Nikaidou-Shinku/Luogu-usercard](https://github.com/Nikaidou-Shinku/Luogu-usercard) - A plugin to decorate Luogu with exquisite user card.
 - [Menci/service-worker-redirect-origin](https://github.com/Menci/service-worker-redirect-origin) - Redirect requests of current origin to another domain with Service Worker.